1.1.3 Agile Myths

 Myth 3 – There is No Documentation with Agile

-The adaptive and iterative nature of agile places less emphasis on the need for documentation compared to waterfall, but that does not mean that no documentation is required.
+The adaptive and iterative nature of agile places less emphasis on the need for documentation compared to waterfall, but that does not mean that no documentation is required during the project execution iterative cycles.
 Elements of the project continuously evolve as additional information becomes available and user needs are defined.

 As shown in Figure 1-1, a traditional approach results in detailed documentation at the end of each phase.
 Following an agile approach does mean less documentation compared to a traditional waterfall approach, but documentation is needed nonetheless.
 In agile, an appropriate level of documentation will be an output of each iteration.

 Developing adequately detailed documentation for agile is a necessity to:

 - Support communication with external groups – including Stakeholders outside the project team or for team members that cannot collocate.

 - Support the use, operation, and maintenance of the system.